hs4man21/cs-347-project/README.md

 Got started using the following guide: https://developer.chrome.com/docs/extensions/mv3/getstarted/

+## How it works
+1. User clicks extension and types in feedback
+2. User clicks "Submit" button
+3. Feedback sent as email to cs347spring2021@gmail.com

 ## To run this extension locally:
 1. Clone this repo on your machine
 2. Open Chrome